kuhumcst/infrastrukturalisme/doc/timeline_spec.md

 ### Axes

 We use two axes, one for the xscale and one for the yscale.
-Here we can change the look of the labels.
+Here we can change the look and formatting of the labels.
-This piece of code will color the label text on the yscale based on the legend's color:
+This piece of code color the label text on the yscale based on the legend's color:
 ```json
 "encode": {
         "labels": {